rad15f/Graduate-Admission-Python-Project/README.md

 ## Steps to Run
 1. Clone this repo
 2. Install the necesary packages  (Check Requirements)
-3. Open Code No GUI or Main Code for the Graphical User Interface
+3. Open Code No GUI or Code PYQT5 for the Graphical User Interface
 4. Run and Enjoy!